conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 But without a clear picture of your users and their needs, it’s easy to fall into the trap of building for assumptions,not outcomes.

-## The Fast Flow Flywheel™️ Helps You
+## The Fast Flow Flywheel Helps You

 **Map your internal users and their needs** - Use User Needs Mapping to clarify who you serve and what matters most.